Game Preview: Cougars vs. Giants: 0

 November 2: The Cougars got an impressive performance from Josh Ravensbergen but the Cats were edged 2-1 to the Giants in Langley

-- Since returning from the 2026 World Juniors, draft-eligible defenceman Carson Carels has collected at least a point in the eight games he has been back.
+- Since returning from the 2026 World Juniors, draft-eligible defenceman Carson Carels has collected at least a point in the nine games he has been back.

-- Carels has points in eight straight games and points in 13 of his last 14 games
+- Carels has points in nine straight games and points in 14 of his last 15 games

 In Net: